seung-lab/fpzip/README.md

 # fpzip

 fpzip is a compression algorithm supporting lossless and lossy encoding for up to 4 dimensional floating point data.
 This package contains Python C++ bindings for the fpzip algorithm (version 1.3.0).
 The version number for this package is independent.
-Python 3.8+ is supported.
+Python 3.9+ is supported.
+This package works with both NumPy 1.x and 2.x.

 ```python
 import fpzip